Winterwind/MovieReccomendationSystem/README.md

 # MovieReccomendationSystem
-A program that prompts the user to enter the desired genre(s) and keyword(s) and outputs a list of movies that matches that query; results print in terminal
+## A quick overview of how it works:
+MovieRecs.py is the main file of this project: executing it is what creates the desired effect.
+All other files present were simply made to facilitate this file's creation and development.